Intervention

 There are a few ways that you can address someone you believe may be having a difficult time or thinking about suicide.

-• Discuss specific behaviors – The person who is feeling down may not realize their demeanor is noticeable to others.
+- Discuss specific behaviors – The person who is feeling down may not realize their demeanor is noticeable to others.
 When you express concern, let the person know what you have noticed without blaming or shaming them.
-(Ex: “I noticed the past few times we’ve all gone to the Pit together as a hall, you stay behind and rarely eat.
+(Ex: “I noticed the past few times we’ve all gone to the Pit together as a group, you stay behind and rarely eat.
 You seem sad a lot, too.
 I’m concerned about you and wanted to see if you wanted to talk.”)

-• Know options for help – The Counseling CenterChaplain’s OfficeIntercultural CenterLGBTQ Center all have staff members who are there to help students.
+- Know options for help – The Counseling Center, Chaplain’s Office, Dean of Students CARE Case Management, Intercultural Center, LGBTQ Center, and Women’s Center all have staff members who are there to help students.
 The Office of Academic Advising is available for students whose stressors are focused on an academic class.
-Student Financial Services may be able to provide helpful information for students experiencing financial issues.
-A few options are suggesting these resources as a source of support and/or offering to walk there with the person you’re concerned about.
+You can suggest these resources as a source of support and/or offer to walk there with the person you’re concerned about.

 Not everyone feels comfortable with directly confronting a person they feel is having trouble.
 If you feel unsure of what to say or how to go about approaching the conversation, there are other ways to address the situation.

-• Describe your concerns to your RA, who is trained to handle situations with residents.
+- Describe your concerns to your RA, who is trained to handle situations with residents.

-• Consult with another staff member who can provide options for campus resources.
+- Consult with another staff member who can provide options for campus resources.

-Counseling Center Emergency Appointments
+Counseling Center Appointments

 Emergency Room/Hospital Visit